gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 Parameter | Default | Description
 --------- | ------- | -----------
-client_id      |  | Client ID, use `morph-customer`.
+client_id      |  | Client ID, use `morph-api`.
 Users may only have one access token per Client ID.
 The CLI uses `morph-cli`. grant_type      | | OAuth Grant Type, use `password`. scope      | | OAuth token scope, use `write`.